jordanfb/PicoCADToolKit/README.md

 - Turns out the implementation of merging vertices forgot to actually delete the now unused vertices
 - This version fixed that, and added a button to manually delete unused vertices in case you wanted to clean up files that were previously merged and never got their vertices deleted

+## v0.5: The Subdivision Update

+- Added a stats page that shows estimated file size, estimated percentage full, and number of objects/vertices/faces

 # Thanks: